ttoe/leaves-ui/README.md

-A GUI for viewing intermediate steps and results when processing leave images.
+A GUI for viewing intermediate steps and results when processing leaf images.

 ### Running